From Sight-Casting to Dock Lights, something for Everybody

 Boat Ramps and Beaches of Northern Mosquito Lagoon

-The lagoon has numerous ramps.
-The most convenient is the private ramp at Lopez RV Park and Marina, immediately to our north.
-Launching is $5.
-Not far beyond that is the excellent free ramp at River Breeze Park, which is suitable for any trailer boat.
+The Mosquito Lagoon Fish Camp has its own on-site ramp for guests to use.
+It is suitable for most boats.
+For larger boats there is an excellent free ramp a mile north of us on US-1 at River Breeze Park.
+It is suitable for any boat trailer.
 To our south are several dirt ramps suitable for hand-launching and for small, light trailer skiffs.
 Bair's Cove ramp, at Haulover Canal, is paved and offers quick access to the central and southern part of the Mosquito Lagoon and to the northern extremities of the Indian River Lagoon.
 A ramp in Edgewater is convenient to the northern backcountry areas, New Smyrna Beach, and Ponce Inlet.

 Redfish and trout are caught all year in Mosquito Lagoon, but conditions and techniques vary by season.
 In the winter and spring, the water is low, clear, and cool.
 On sunny days, both redfish and trout move onto the shallow flats, where the water warms quickly in the sun.
 This makes for ideal sight-fishing conditions.
 Fishing is often best in the afternoon or evening, when water temperatures are highest.
 Baitfish are relatively scarce, and shrimp and crabs make up most of the forage in the lagoon.